 Xray identifies security vulnerabilities and license violation as early as the dependency declaration stage and blocks builds with security issues from development.
 Automated and continuous governance and auditing of software artifacts and dependencies throughout the software development lifecycle from code to production.

-Xray is available on-prem (self managed) and on the cloud.
+Xray is available self-hosted (self-managed) and on the cloud.
 Xray Cloud is hosted on your choice of Amazon Web Services, Google Cloud Platform, or Microsoft Azure, allowing you to maintain infrastructure with automated server backups, free updates and guaranteed uptime.

 Deep Recursive Scanning